jsom1/jsom1.github.io/_walkthroughs/WifineticTwo.md

 }
 ```

-And we transfer it on the machine in */etc/wpa_supplicant* (**apparently, it is possible to use a command-line utility called *wpa_passphrase* to generate the WPA PSK configuration file** --> this is what I had to do in the end, because mine didn't work).
+And we transfer it on the machine in */etc/wpa_supplicant* (**apparently, it is possible to use a command-line utility called *wpa_passphrase* to generate the WPA PSK configuration file --> this is what I had to do in the end, because the file above didn't work**).

 ```
 curl -O http://10.10.14.4:8001/wpa_supplicant.conf